 Regulators have a key role to play in safeguarding – they can raise concerns about abusive practice and identify gaps in how standards are applied or interpreted, particularly in relation to workforce training, qualifications and skills and the effect of standards on safeguarding practice.
 See Care Quality Commission.

-Strategies for the prevention of abuse and neglect are a core responsibility of the South Tyneside Safeguarding Adults Board (STSAB).
-The STSAB should have an overview of how this should take place in their area and how this work ties in with other local boards and partnerships, such as the Health and Wellbeing Board.
+Strategies for the prevention of abuse and neglect are a core responsibility of the South Tyneside Safeguarding Children and Adults Partnership (STSCAP).
+The STSCAP should have an overview of how this should take place in their area and how this work ties in with other local boards and partnerships, such as the Health and Wellbeing Board.

-The STSAB should have effective communication and links across a number of networks in order to ensure their work is effective.
+The STSCAP should have effective communication and links across a number of networks in order to ensure their work is effective.